reselbob/dockerdemos/whatsmynamespace/readme.md

 * [`unshare`](https://www.commandlinux.com/man-page/man1/unshare.1.html) is the command that creates a new namespace separate from the parent namespace
-* `-u` is an option that indicates that the new namespace will associated with the [resource namespace](http://man7.org/linux/man-pages/man7/namespaces.7.html), [UTS](https://windsock.io/uts-namespace/) (UNIX Timesharing System)
+* `-u` is an option that indicates that the new namespace is to be associated with the [resource namespace](http://man7.org/linux/man-pages/man7/namespaces.7.html), [UTS](https://windsock.io/uts-namespace/) (UNIX Timesharing System)
 * `bash` is the program to run in the newly created namespace